-- any lease payments made at or before the commencement date, plus - any initial direct costs incurred, and - an estimate of costs to dismantle and remove the underlying asset or to restore the underlying asset or the site on which it is located, less any lease incentives received.
+- any lease payments made at or before the commencement date, plus - any initial direct costs incurred, and - located, less any lease incentives received.

 Initial recognition - All other PPE

 Items of PPE are initially measured at cost.
 Where an asset is acquired for no or nominal cost, the cost is its fair value at the date of acquisition.
 The cost of leasehold improvements is capitalised and depreciated over the shorter of the remaining term of the lease or their estimated useful lives.
 PPE with a cost in excess of \$500 are capitalised.